 These factors are important for the process of determining an appropriate allocation of inspections expected to be conducted during the year and the direction of a successful program.

 BA 4721

 BA 4721 is the federally funded portion of Nevada's CMV safety program.
-MCSAP and High Priority grant funds are used to support 23 positions within NHP.
+MCSAP funds are used to support 26 positions (6 proposed, not yet filled) within NHP.
 These positions include:

 8 Administrative staff